|3505 W 35th St, Austin TX 78703|

 Historic Mayfield Park is ideal for small/medium events such as weddings and other social gatherings, business conferences, workshops and retreats.
 It is not recommended for theater events, large concerts, or events that require temporary installation of hardware and structures within the gardens and cottage.
 Soft exterior lighting, as though moonlight is peeking through the trees, creates a suitable setting for evening events.
 The grounds are a public park and remain open to the public during reservation hours, however, the general public may Not be allowed into the garden area during the hours they are reserved.
 Park visitors are asked to please respect those events.
 The cottage and gardens are both wheelchair accessible.

-For information on reserving the cottage and/or grounds, please call PARD at 512-974-6797 or visit the PARD website:
+For information on reserving the cottage and/or grounds, and for photography policy, please call PARD at 512-974-6797 or visit the PARD website.
+Note there have been updates from PARD for 2014:

 Hours: open on a daily basis and closed between 10 PM and 5 AM,